jamieqianhui/jamieqianhui.github.io/_posts/2025-10-06-Real-Estate-Investment-Strategies.markdown

 Crossing the 3rd year mark of my career in Real Estate Private Equity.
 As I reflect on three years in real estate private equity, I've had the opportunity to work across various investment strategies, each with distinct risk-return profiles.
 For professionals new to the industry or investors looking to diversify their portfolios, understanding these fundamental approaches to commercial real estate investing is essential.
 Sharing some insights gained from my journey so far.

-- Core investments:  The Foundation of Stability
+- **Core investments**:  The Foundation of Stability
-- Core-plus investments: Enhanced Returns with Moderate Risk
+- **Core-plus investments**: Enhanced Returns with Moderate Risk
-- Value-add investments: Creating Worth Through Active Management
+- **Value-add investments**: Creating Worth Through Active Management
-- Opportunistic investments: High Risk, High Reward
+- **Opportunistic investments**: High Risk, High Reward
-- Investment Vehicles: REITs and Private Equity Funds
+- **Investment Vehicles**: REITs and Private Equity Funds

 {: class="table-of-content"}
 * TOC
 {:toc}

 ### Core investments
-These high-quality, well-located properties in major markets usually come with stable, long-term renters—the properties are often 100% leased.
-Core investments require minimal management and capital improvements and provide steady, predictable cash flows with limited risk exposure.
-Plus, they’re easier to sell than other property investments.
+These high-quality, well-located properties in major mature markets usually come with stable, long-term renters—the properties are often 100% leased.
+Core investments largely require minimal management and capital improvements and provide steady, predictable cash flows with limited risk exposure.
+Plus, they’re easier to sell than other property investments, given that these assets are typically new in building age.
 Because of the low risks, the investor will likely receive lower returns and face higher competition with core investment properties.
 Core investments represent the most conservative approach in commercial real estate.
 These properties are typically:
 - Fully leased (90%+ occupancy) with credit-worthy tenants
 - Located in prime markets with high barriers to entry
 - Newly built or in excellent condition with minimal capital expenditure needs
 - Secured with long-term leases providing stable cash flow

 The risk-return profile focuses on capital preservation with predictable income streams.
-Investors can expect single-digit annual returns (7-9%), primarily from reliable cash flow rather than appreciation.
+Investors can usually expect single-digit annual returns (7-9%), primarily from reliable cash flow rather than appreciation.
 Think Class A office buildings in central business districts, grocery-anchored retail in affluent neighborhoods, or institutional-quality multifamily assets in supply-constrained markets.

 ### Core-plus investments
 Core-plus investments slightly elevate the risk spectrum while maintaining many core characteristics.
 These assets might: